Haute Route Chamonix Zermatt Ski Tour – 7 days

 The Haute Route is the most famous ski tour in the European Alps.
 We ask you to book as early as October, as this is the best time for us to consolidate groups, ensure spaces in the huts and schedule guides.

-If you need to boost your fitness, improve your skills or prepare your equipment before the trip, we encourage you to plan a training trip before the departure of the Haute Route.
+If you need to boost your fitness, improve your skills, or prepare your equipment before the trip, we encourage you to plan a training trip before the Haute Route departs.

 Haute Route Chamonix Zermatt – 7 days of ski touring from hut to hut

-The Haute Route is the classic hut-to-hut ski tour, taking a route across the most stunning parts of the European Alps and starting in the French town of Chamonix at the foot of Mont Blanc.
+The Haute Route is the classic hut-to-hut ski tour.
+It takes a route across the most stunning parts of the European Alps, starting in the French town of Chamonix at the foot of Mont Blanc.
 The tour finishes in the idyllic Swiss town of Zermatt below the pointy peak of the Matterhorn.
-It is a unique route where great skiing on long; interesting descents matches the endless high-altitude scenery.
+It is a unique route where great skiing on long, enjoyable descents matches the endless high-altitude scenery.

 Go with us

-Asmus Norreslet and co-guides have done this route almost every year for more than 25 years.
-The in-depth knowledge of the best combinations, timing and alternative routes in case of bad weather is the absolute key to having a good time, being safe and as successful as possible.
+Asmus Norreslet and his co-guides have done this route almost every year for over 25 years.
+This long-earned knowledge of route variations, timing, and alternate routes in case of bad weather is the absolute key to having a good time, being safe, and being as successful as possible.

 7 days – low ratio – variant itinerary = safer and better

 We include an extra day with an overnight stay in a hotel in Arolla.
-This variant of the classic itinerary makes for a nice break inbetween the rowdy refuges and the possibility of freshening up on-route.
-As we visit the special and unique refuge of Bertol, we have a shorter day with better possibilities of success on our last day.
+This variant of other classic 6-day itineraries makes for a nice break inbetween the rowdy refuges and the possibility of freshening up on-route.
+As we visit the special and unique refuge of Bertol, we have a shorter last day towards Zermatt, which makes it possible to enjoy getting back to Chamonix not too late and increases our chances of making it to Zermatt if the weather is set to change after midday.

 Pioneered in the early 1900